How Paying Attention to Small Things Yields Big Things.

 Your purchasing team is charged with finding the best raw materials and components at a price advantage to your competition.
 Lots of hard work and plenty of hard-nosed negotiating go into each vendor negotiation and subsequent relationship.

-How to Find Better Pricing Without Endangering Good Vendor Relationships.
+How to Stop Overpaying for Freight Without Endangering Good Vendor Relationships.

 Like any good negotiation, the key is in finding cost savings that satisfy your needs without touching the vendor’s own key profit center or squeezing them so hard on price that they walk away from the relationship.